aelkayesh/p5_vehicle_detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I think the classifier is doing well, what is needed is to work more the pipleline, somehow track vihecles in a more robust way and draw stable bounding boxes.
+I think the classifier is doing well, what is needed is to work more the pipleline, somehow track vehicles in a more robust way and draw stable bounding boxes.
 Next step is to merge this project with P4 advanced lane finding.
 A further step would be to calculate the speed of cars nearby and wheather a slowdown or a change of lane is needed.